PMO Roles and Responsibilities: The Ultimate Guide

 PMO Consultant

 PMO consultants are external experts who offer strategic advice on project governance, process improvement, and organizational change management.
-They also bring industry best practices to help organizations optimize their project management practices to ensure deliverables align with business goals.
+They also bring industry best practices to help organizations optimize their project management functions, ensuring that deliverables align with business goals.

 PMO Administrator